 It is also interesting to see that a large part of the effort, almost half of that expended on the development of the KDE project, would correspond to the translation of the user interface and the documentation.
 Although very few (approx. one thousand) of the programming lines are concerned with this task, the number of files dedicated to this purpose is seventy five thousand for translations (a sum that increases to one hundred thousand if we include the documentation in the different formats), which comprises almost a fourth (third) of the 310,000 files that there are in CVS.
-The combined activity of CVS is of one thousand two hundred commits per day, which means that the average time between commits is approximately one minute.
+The combined activity of CVS is of one thousand two hundred commits per day, which means that the average time between commits is approximately one minute10.

 Where the tools, the information locations and the development assistance events are concerned, we will see that the range of possibilities offered by KDE is much wider than that used in Linux.
 Apart from the version control system and the mailing lists, KDE has a series of websites providing information and technical and non-technical documentation on the project.
 There is also a news site among these sites where new solutions are presented and proposals are debated.
-The news site, however, cannot be considered as a replacement for the mailing lists, which, as occurs with Linux, is where the real debates take place and the decisions are made and the future strategies devised; the news site is really more of a meeting point for the users.
+The news site, however, cannot be considered as a replacement for the mailing lists, which, as occurs with Linux, is where the real debates take place and the decisions are made and the future strategies devised; the (10)Two observations should be made on this point: the first is that when a commit including various files is made, it is as if there had been one separate commit for each file; the second is that the number of commits is an estimated sum, as the project has a series of scripts that perform commits automatically. news site is really more of a meeting point for the users.
 Finally, KDE has been organising regular meetings for three years, in which the developers and the collaborators meet for approximately a week to present the latest innovations, develop, debate and get to know each other and have a good time (not necessarily in that order).